Turnout high in Hungary's election as Orban fights to retain power

 “Only a dramatic outcome of the election would force a significant shift in the direction of policymaking,” Barclays said in a note.

-It said pragmatism was likely to prevail given the importance of EU structural funds for Hungary which would probably avoid an all-out conflict with the EU.
+It said that given the importance of EU structural funds for Hungary, the country would probably avoid an all-out conflict with the EU.

-Writing by Krisztina Than, additional reporting by Sandor Peto; Editing by Janet Lawrence
+Writing by Krisztina Than; additional reporting by Sandor Peto; editing by Janet Lawrence and Andrew Roche